 A Registered Psychologist and Calgary marital therapist who is an empathic and dynamic listener, passionate about helping people live out their full potential and overcome hurdles that get in their way.
 He is an avid learner who started his education with a BSc. in Zoology before deciding to move into Psychology.
 He acquired a diploma in PsychoEducation Guidance and Counselling from the University of Calgary and a Masters degree in Counselling Psychology from City University, Bellevue, Washington.
 He has further training in couples therapy and is in the process of becoming a Gottman Certified Therapist (completed Level III).

 He is currently registered with the College of Alberta Psychologists with whom he is an approved supervisor.
 He enjoys mentoring and developing the next generation of psychologists.
 He holds clinical membership with the American Association of Marriage and Family Therapists and is enrolled in a PhD program.

-Areas of specialization: Improving Couple Relationships, Working through Infidelity; Dissolving the Constant Fights; Making sense of Blended Families, Anger Management and Skype Counselling.
+Areas of specialization: Improving Couple Relationships, Working through Infidelity; Dissolving the Constant Fights; Making sense of Blended Families, Anger Management and Virtual Counselling.